UCSB-AMPLab/telar/components/texts/stories/story1/bogota_savanna.md

 The map features the Bogotá savanna, a high plateau on the eastern mountain range of the northern Andes in modern-day Colombia.

-In the early sixteenth century, the savanna was occupied by the Indigenous [[muisca|Muisca]] people of the Chibcha linguistic family.
+In the early sixteenth century, the savanna was occupied by the Indigenous Muisca people of the Chibcha linguistic family.
 A Spanish expedition led by Gonzalo Jiménez de Quesada arrived there in 1536.
-From that moment on, the city of Bogotá became the base of operations for the Spanish empire in the region and was designated as the seat of the [[audiencia]] of Santafé in 1549.
+From that moment on, the city of Bogotá became the base of operations for the Spanish empire in the region and was designated as the seat of the *audiencia* of Santafé in 1549.

 :::carousel
 image: https://paisajescoloniales.com/assets/img/1.2.2.jpg